dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 In some circumstances the request may be for a resource that is jointly owned and requires the consent/authorization of multiple parties.

 I'm being specific with the use of the term authorization here - as the OAuth spec uses the term authorization to describe the process of the client obtaining a token from the authorization server, however consent is also a form of authorization but has developed broader meaning through the development of Privacy regulations worldwide.

+Note: OAuth 0 OIDC ignore unknown scopes and claims (but is dependent upon the AS policy)

 ### Standard OAuth RFC 6749